Ontario to offer third COVID-19 vaccine doses to high-risk people | Education

 - Canada

 The Canadian province of Ontario will begin offering third COVID-19 vaccine doses to vulnerable people as early as this week, its chief medical officer said on Tuesday.
-Eligible populations will include transplant patients, some cancer patients on active treatment, people on immunosuppressant medications and residents in high-risk settings including long- term care homes and indigenous elder care lodges.
+Eligible populations will include transplant patients, along with residents in high-risk settings, including long-term care homes and indigenous elder care lodges.

-The province is also pausing its planned full reopening until further notice, according to a statement from the provincial government.
-The move would have removed capacity limits on business and social settings completely.
-Third dose vaccinations could begin as early as this week in some areas, Chief Medical Officer Dr. Kieran Moore said.
+Canada has one of the best inoculation rates in the world, with more than 82% of eligible people having had one shot and 71% fully-vaccinated.
+Still, active cases are growing amid a Delta-driven fourth wave, fueling vaccine mandates.
+Canada's most populous province is pausing its planned full reopening until further notice, the Ontario government said.
+The move would have removed capacity limits on business and social settings.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)